 Efficient, reliable, collaborative and compliant

-Ultimately your accounting software should be making your finance and accounting teams and more efficient and productive while allowing them the freedom to complete tasks from anywhere and work collaboratively as part of a mobile team.
+Ultimately your accounting software should be making your finance and accounting teams more efficient and productive while allowing them the freedom to complete tasks from anywhere and work collaboratively as part of a mobile team.